FeepingCreature/AnyTrace/README.md

 ## Security Considerations

-This tool executes shell commands.
-Please ensure:
+This tool executes shell commands with arbitrary parameters.
-- Only trusted configurations are used
-- Input validation is enabled
-- Command injection is prevented
-- Timeouts are enforced
-- Resource limits are set
-- Access controls are in place
+Please either limit access to trusted personnel only, or ensure that every sampler script correctly quotes every variable it uses.